taostat/taostats-docs/docs/Bittensor/chain-architecture/blockchain/list-of-all-extrinsics.md

 ---
-title: List of all Extrinsics
+title: List of the Most Common Extrinsics
 excerpt: A list of the most commonly used extrinsics in Bittensor
 deprecated: false
 hidden: false